-- 1. Confidently discuss criminological theories, including history, limitations, and applications of theories.
+- 1. Confidently discuss the cultural, political and economic dimensions of domestic and international human trafficking.
 (CLO1) - 2.
-Apply criminological theories to real life situations.
+Critically examine existing domestic and international human trafficking policy, their underlying assumptions, and make a reasoned argument on how they could be altered to better address the problem.
 (CLO2) - 3.
-Write papers evaluating and applying criminological theories.
+Write papers examining the cultural, political, and economic dimensions of domestic and international human trafficking.
 (CLO3) - 4.
-Make critical assessments of and draw logical conclusions about readings on criminological theories.
-(CLO4) - 5.
 Students should read, write, and contribute to discussion at a skilled and capable level.
-(CLO5)
+(CLO4)